^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute posthemorrhagic anemia - this condition develops as a result of a single massive blood loss.
+Acute posthemorrhagic anemia is a condition that develops as a result of a single massive blood loss.

-The causes of acute posthemorrhagic anemia in children during the newborn period can be fetomaterin transfusions (spontaneous, caused by an external turn of the fetus by the head, traumatic amniocentesis), intraplacental, retroplacental, interbreeding bleedings.
+The causes of acute posthemorrhagic anemia in children in the neonatal period may be fetomaternal transfusions (spontaneous, caused by external rotation of the fetus behind the head, traumatic amniocentesis), intraplacental, retroplacental, intertwin bleeding.

 Causes of acute posthemorrhagic anemia in children